 I had another interesting talk with co-worker whose father was first stationed at Patrick when the base changed from a Navy Base to an Air Force Base.
 And then his father retired at Patrick Air Force Base.

 This retired NCO liked to sarcastically point out that in the 1950's the dump for Patrick AFB was moved from the rented land "off base property" where the Navy had contracted to dispose of their wastes to "on base property" the current beautiful and popular Base Golf Course!

 By the time of my tenure at Patrick the Golf Couse was shinny sward and the dump as mentioned was the survival area west of the runway.

 In conclusion......Cannot say if anyone will ever be satisfied with the test results about this debate.

-The Federal Government and Air Force would like nothing better that for the subject to go away.
+The Federal Government, the Navy and Air Force would like nothing better that for the subject to go away.

 While the concerned citizens who live in South Patrick Shores or the old base housing area have every right to be concerned about the health of their families and perhaps the unmentioned specter of property values.

 My concerns: while my heart goes out to the families of South Patrick Shores, my heart is also breaking at the slow death of the Indian River Lagoon (which includes the Banana River around Patrick AFB) -This would include not only the current deadly algae blooms but also any chemicals leeching into the river from the old Patrick AFB dump/landfill.

 (Disclaimer-I have not been back to the "Survival Area" since I completed my tour in the USAF.
 So the area may have been cleaned up, remediated-I just do not know.
 I am fairly certain that PAFB like Kennedy Space Center now trucks their waste to the Cocoa Landfill-but even that is a complete guess.
 (Much like the outcome of the South Patrick Shores mystery.)